ZIP file encrypted by ransomware

 - Partial wiping or destruction

-- Recovery via backups
+- Recovery

-- Increasing complexity for multi-level archives
+- Increased complexity for multi-level archives

 - ZIP files containing nested ZIPs or complex compressed formats (RAR, 7z) increase the difficulty.

-4️⃣ Best practices for handling an encrypted ZIP file
+3️⃣ Best practices for handling an encrypted ZIP file

-- Never attempt to re-open or modify the archive
+- Never attempt to reopen or modify the archive

 - Immediate isolation

-- Specialized professionals
+- Specialised professionals